I Did a 30-Day Vegan Challenge and This Is What Happened

 Day 21: Also jackpot: found this other amazing vegan thing -- snickerdoodle Dō Bites by Better Bites Bakery.
 I will continue to buy these too!
 Great for a sweet craving.

 Day 23: I am finding it super easy to eat vegan throughout the week, but it's mind-boggling to attempt over a weekend where you're being social.
-I have struggled through three different menus and most restaurants only offer vegan appetizers, or vegetarian options that you have to further customize to make entirely vegan.
-It's annoying.
+I have struggled through various menus and most restaurants only offer vegan appetizers, or vegetarian options that you have to further customize to make entirely vegan.

 Day 24: Okay, I can officially say it now: I'm kind of over this.
 And I really, really want a grilled chicken wrap.